Exploratory Machine Learning with Unknown Unknowns: Theoretical Analysis

-\textbf{Supervised learning with known best feature.} Suppose the best feature is known in advance, we can obtain $B$ samples augmented with this particular feature.
-Let $f_{\text{SL}}$ be the model learned by supervised learning via minimizing~\eqref{eq:surrogate}.
-From learning theory literatures~\citep{MLSS'03:Bousquet,book'2018:foundation}, for any $\delta>0$, with probability at least $1-\delta$, the excess risk is bounded by
+Suppose the best feature were known in advance.
+Given a budget $B$ and the unit uniform cost of different features, evidently we could obtain $B$ samples augmented with this particular (best) feature $a_1$.
+Let $f_{\text{SL}}$ be the model learned by supervised learning via minimizing the objective~\eqref{eq:surrogate}.
+According to the standard learning theory literature~\citep{ALT16:reject-theory,MLSS'03:Bousquet}, we know that for any $\delta>0$, with probability at least $1-\delta$, the excess risk is bounded by